fxa/uritemplate-js/README.md

 Requirements
 ------------

-You can use uri-template.js in any modern browsers (Tested even with IE8 in IE7-Mode), see file demo.html.
+You can use uritemplate.js in any modern browsers (Tested even with IE8 in IE7-Mode), see file demo.html.
 But you can also use it with node:

+    npm install git://www.github.com/fxa/uritemplate-js.git

     var
-        UriTemplate = require('./path/to/uritemplate.js'),
+        UriTemplate = require('uritemplate'),
-        template,
-        expanded;
+        template;
     template = UriTemplate.parse('{?query*}';
-    template.expand({query: {firstParam: "firstValue", secondParam: "secondValue"}});
+    template.expand({query: {first: 1, second: 2}});
     --> "?firstParam=firstValue&secondParam=secondValue"

 Tests